charaje/Getting-and-Cleaning-Data-Course-Project/codebook.md

 - Using 'masterMerge' as input leverage group_by() and summarise_if() functions to create a new data frame 'masterMergeMeanStd
 - 'masterMergeMeanStd' contains the average of each variable
 - Use write.table() function to create a second independent tidy data set
+- Output produces 180 observations and 68 variables

-## Tidy Dataset
+### Tidy Dataset

-180 Observations
-68 Variables

 - subject
 - activity